 These headphones fold up into an included semi-hard carrying case.
 They are also some of the lightest headphones we tested, tipping the scales at just 7.5 ounces.
 This is much more than you get with the Mpow, which do not fold up and only come with a drawstring bag to pack them in.

-Listing for just $70, the TaoTronics TT-BH22US headphones provide so much more performance than you'd expect from that low a price tag.
+The TaoTronics TT-BH22US headphones provide so much more performance than you'd expect from that low a price tag.
 These headphones are far and away the best value per dollar of any of the other headphones we tested.
 You can save a bit more money with the Mpow, but it comes with an appreciable downgrade in quality.

 The TaoTronics TT-BH22US offers near top end performance for a bargain price.
-If you're satisfied with great rather than exceptional sound quality if it means you can save $280, these are the headphones for you.
+If you're satisfied with great rather than exceptional sound quality if it means you can save hundreds, these are the headphones for you.

 — Max Mutter and Steven Tata